Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 - If no changes have been made, the _save_ button is grayed out.
 - There is no _save-as_ feature
 - If a read-only file is opened no indication will be given to the user but no changes will be applied

+### Active Jobs

+The _Active Jobs_ app can be found under the _Jobs_ section in the top navbar.
+In the app you will be able to see your currently running and recently completed Slurm jobs.
+By expanding the row for the job using the arrow on the left side more details about the job will be visible.

 ### Interactive applications